July 6, 2017

 Councillor Joe Cullinane, Leader of North Ayrshire Council, said: “This is going to be a fantastic month for North Ayrshire and we’re delighted that so many of the world’s best have committed to both events.
 The Aberdeen Asset Management Ladies Scottish Open has already proved hugely popular in the last two years and we’re sure, with this fantastic field, this will be the biggest and best yet at Dundonald Links.”

 – Kylie Henry

 – Vikki Laing

 – Pamela Pretswell

 Taking place the week before the Ricoh Women’s British Open at Kingsbarns in 2017, the Aberdeen Asset Management Ladies Scottish Open will kick off a superb two weeks of links golf in Scotland.
 The back-to-back stretch of events echoes the successful strategy employed by the Men’s Scottish Open taking place the week before The Open – an approach proven to be a competitive advantage for those players competing in both Championships.
-The Aberdeen Asset Management Ladies Scottish Open is also a key element of Scotland’s commitments to the staging of The 2019 Solheim Cup at Gleneagles.
+The Aberdeen Asset Management Ladies Scottish Open is also a key element of Scotland’s commitments to the of The 2019 Solheim Cup at Gleneagles.